-- 12.8.1 Payments received for bills rendered for, but not limited to Electric Supply and Delivery Service, Member Deposits, and Restoration Charges, which are returned to the Cooperative unpaid by the Member and authorized attempts by the Cooperative to draft members accounts with insufficient funds, will result in an additional charge of twenty-five dollars (\$25.00) per check or bank draft attempt per occurrence. - 12.8.2 After two (2) payments are returned to the Cooperative unpaid by the Member on a consumer's account or two (2) authorized attempts by the Cooperative to draft members accounts within, a twelve (12) month period for which there are insufficient funds, a closed account, predated, differing amount, signature missing or similar reasons, the Cooperative will not accept checks or credit cards in payment of electric bills.
-Payments may be accepted on a "Cash Only" basis, including money orders and certified checks. - 12.9 Member's Deposit to Guarantee Payment of Final Bills - 12.9.1 The Cooperative may require from a Member or prospective Member, a cash deposit to guarantee payment for both electric supply and delivery service components of the final bills.
+- 2.8.1 Payments received for bills rendered for, but not limited to Electric Supply and Delivery Service, Member Deposits, and Restoration Charges, which are returned to the Cooperative unpaid by the Member and authorized attempts by the Cooperative to draft members accounts with insufficient funds, a closed account, predated, differing amount, signature missing or similar reasons, will result in an additional charge of twenty-five dollars (\$25.00) per check, E-Check or bank draft attempt per occurrence. - 12.8.2 After two (2) payments are returned to the Cooperative unpaid by the Member on a consumer's account or two (2) authorized attempts by the Cooperative to draft members accounts within, a twelve (12) month period for which there are insufficient funds, a closed account, predated, differing amount, signature missing or similar reasons, the Cooperative will not accept checks or credit cards in payment of electric bills.
+Payments may be accepted on a "Cash Only" basis, including money orders and certified checks. - 12.8.3 Any payments that have been found to be fraudulent will result in an additional fee of \$100.00 applied to the account - 12.9 Member's Deposit to Guarantee Payment of Final Bills - 12.9.1 The Cooperative may require from a Member or prospective Member, a cash deposit to guarantee payment for both electric supply and delivery service components of the final bills.
 New Members with unsatisfactory credit as defined by a prior history of delinquency with the Cooperative or detrimental credit information from adverse credit reports from recognized reporting services or adverse credit history with their immediate past utilities shall be required to pay a deposit.
 Those members required to pay a deposit, under this section, shall be advised of the source and nature of the adverse credit information and given an opportunity to correct any inaccurate information.
 Service may be denied or terminated for failure to pay a deposit when requested.
 Deposits shall not be applied against current delinquent bills. - 12.9.2 Deposits will automatically be applied to the account following payment of twelve (12) consecutive bills without arrears.